 You’ve decided to get help for a substance abuse problem.
-But the road to recovery isn't a straight line.
-Instead, there are some forks in the road.
+However, the road to recovery isn't always a straight line.
+Instead, there are usually some forks in the road.
 Case in point is the inpatient vs outpatient treatment choice.

 Why Many Rehab Facilities Offer Multiple Treatment Options